ArjunCodess/men2-predictor/README.md

 When using `--m=all`, the pipeline:

 1. Runs data preparation once (shared across models)
-2. Trains and tests all four model types sequentially
+2. Trains and tests all five model types sequentially
 3. Saves detailed logs to `results/logs/`
 4. Displays comprehensive comparison table